• Skip to primary navigation

 Next, add a layer of shredded cheese.

-Egg Options
+Egg Options for Egg Casserole

 For many years I made this recipe using three egg whites and one whole egg, which gave the casserole a lighter almost fluffy texture.
-Then my husband made the recipe one day and decided to substitute whole eggs instead of the egg whites.
-We were so blown away with how it turned out I ended up modifying the recipe.
-It goes to show, sometimes even our favorite recipes can be improved over time.
+Then my husband made the recipe one day and decided to substitute whole eggs instead of egg whites.

 Chili Relleno Casserole, assembled in a baking dish.